IronZack95/Polimi_Board/README.md

 - Check power supplies module, it is taken from ARDUINO UNO Rev.3 as a reference design.
 Not shure it fits the project.
 - What is the utility of ferro bed in USB VBUS?
 It is needed?
 - Check if RS2232 in Self Powered Configuration is ok, or it must be another one from it's Datasheet.
+- Check the resent of all the chips.
 - Check all ports.